tl455047/Saryn/README.md

 ```
 - LLVM version should be 11.
 - Refer to [INSTALL.md](docs/INSTALL.md) for more details.
-- It is recommended to use gcc/g++ to compile, since sometimes error ocurred when using clang/clang++.
+- It is recommended to use gcc/g++ to compile, since sometimes error occurred when using clang/clang++.

 ## Compile target using afl-cc